nanome-ai/nanome-lib/doc/source/shapes.rst

 	- Use the anchor.local_offset to position the shape in the workspace
 - `Complex`:
 	- anchor.target=int.
 (Complex Index)
-	- Shape is centered at the origin of the provided complex's local coordinate space.
+	- Set anchor.target to the complex index, and Shape will be centered at the origin of the complex's local coordinate space.
 - `Atom`:
 	- anchor.target=int.
 (Atom Index)
-	- Shape is centered at the provided atom index.
+	- Set anchor.target to the atom index, and Shape will be centered on the provided atom.

 Anchor Tips
 ===========

 - Lines require 2 anchors.
-- For if multiple anchors are added to a shape, the shape will be positioned at the centerpoint of all the anchors.
+- If multiple anchors are added to a shape, the shape will be positioned at the center of all the anchors.
 - anchor.local_offset and anchor.global_offset can be used to offset the shape from the anchor point.

 **************